niebert/ClassEditorUML/README.md

   "browserify": "^14.5.0",
   "watchify": "^3.9.0",
   "uglify-js": "^2.6.2",
-  "doctoc":"^1.3.0"
+  "doctoc":"^1.3.0",
+  "lint": "^1.1.2"
 }
 ```
-In the current repository Browserfy and Watchify are expected to be installed globally, because the `package.json` does not contain the dev-dependencies mentioned above.
+In the current repository `Browserfy` and `Watchify` are expected to be installed globally, because the `package.json` does not contain the dev-dependencies mentioned above.

 ### Start Watching the Files with Watchify
 Watchify will trigger the `npm run build` process if files were change due to alteration of code.
 To start watching the files, run the npm-watch script by `npm run watch`, which is defined in `package.json`